-Reminder emails to those already RSVP’d will not be pertinent.
-On the other hand, people you are still selling tickets to will require frequent updates to maintain buzz.
+Reminder emails to those already RSVP’d will not be pertinent and people you are still selling tickets to will require these frequent updates to maintain buzz.

 If you establish your email plan and messaging strategy ahead of time, you’ll be better set up for success in the long run.